 Here are some suggestions for writing a reconciliation letter:

-- Pray also for the one to whom you write.
-Ask God to work in his or her heart and will use that letter for His purpose and glory.
+Pray also for the one to whom you write.
+Ask God to work in his or her heart and use that letter for his purposes and glory.